Below are photos of two historical figures:

 Max Elser’s store was one of the few places where you could buy a piano or organ in the nineteenth century.

-In 1911 the Star-Telegram wrote that seven years after General J. J. Byrne was killed, the letter he had written to his wife on that night in west Texas in August 1880 was indeed probated as his will, giving his widow control of land valued in 1911 at $1 million.
+Now let’s back up.
+In 1911 the Star-Telegram wrote that in 1887—seven years after General J. J. Byrne was killed and four years after his widow married Max Elser—the letter that Byrne had written to his wife on that night in west Texas in August 1880 was indeed probated as his will, giving his widow control of land valued in 1911 at $1 million.

 Max Elser and the widow of General J. J. Byrne had two sons.
 Both of them became journalists.